jusikXL/developer-hub/src/pages/cancel-offer.md

 - **Validate data:** The OTC market will verify whether the offer exists, if the cancellation is being initiated from the **source chain**, and if the **signer** has the authority to cancel the offer.
 - **Send Cancel Offer Order message** Send the `CancelOfferOrder` cross-chain message to the **destination chain** OTC market.

-Once the `Cancel Offer Order` message was delivered to the **destination chain** OTC market, it will:
+Once the `Cancel Offer Order` message is delivered to the **destination chain** OTC market, it will:

 - **Cancel the offer:** Delete offer from the **offers** mapping.
 - **Emit Event:** Log `OfferCanceled` event notifying offchain workers.
 - **Send Offer Canceled message:** Send the `OfferCanceled` cross-chain message to the **source chain** OTC market.

-When the `Offer Canceled` message, the OTC market will:
+When the `Offer Canceled` message is delivered, the OTC market will:

 - **Cancel the offer:** Delete offer from the **offers** mapping.
 - **Emit Event:** Log `OfferCanceled` event notifying offchain workers.